 Aldo Leopold said, “There are some who can live without wild things and some who cannot.”
 I am one of the latter.
-As a wildlife ecologist and conservation biologist, I want to study how wildlife populations use landscapes and then generate recommendations regarding how we can develop, farm, restore, and live on these landscapes at the same time.
-As a science communicator, I want people to know why I value the natural world and why I think it is important to conserve biological diversity.
+As a wildlife ecologist and conservation biologist, I want to study how animals persist on landscapes so I can generate recommendations regarding how we can live alongside them.
+As a science communicator, I want people to know why I value the natural world and why I think it is important to protect and restore biological diversity.

 Selected Publications (Full List)